marcinkuzminski/rhodecode/README.rst

 Source code is along with issue tracker is available at http://bitbucket.org/marcinkuzminski/rhodecode

-Also a source codes can be obtained from demo rhodecode instance http://hg.python-works.com/rhodecode/summary
+Also a source codes can be obtained from demo RhodeCode instance http://hg.python-works.com/rhodecode/summary

 Instalation